megarcia/WxCD/README.md

-# GT16_JGRA
+# GT16_JGRA Code and Data Supplement

-code and data supplement to Garcia and Townsend (in preparation)

-code to follow upon submission!
+Accompanies Garcia and Townsend (in preparation): Climatological influences on the forest growing season around western Lake Superior, USA.

+Python code package and supporting datasets will be posted here upon submission.

+Publication manuscript will be posted here upon acceptance.